raffifu/pokemon-truecolor/README.md

 ## Requirements

 1. Internet connection
-2. Terminal with true color support
+2. Terminal with truecolor support
-   > Check [this post](https://gist.github.com/XVilka/8346728#now-supporting-truecolor) to know more about True color in terminal.
+   > Check [this post](https://gist.github.com/XVilka/8346728#now-supporting-truecolor) to know more about truecolor in terminal.

 ## How to Use